camilla-eldridge/Pymol-methods/README.md

 Scripts for mapping in pymol are for py2.7 (note - i'm not the script author)...now pymol uses py3 the work around is this:

+To install pymol version 2.0 -2.4 in a conda environment:

+            conda create -n pymol_py2.7 python=2.7   # make env for py2.7
+            conda activate pymol_py2.7
+            conda install -c schrodinger pymol    #install older version on pymol in your 2.7 env pymol

-Install pymol version 2.5 in a conda environment:
+Just to note....to install the new pymol version 2.5 in a conda environment(note mapping scripts won't work with this version - for this method didn't use this version!!!!):

               conda create -n test_pymol -c tpeulen -c conda-forge pymol-open-source conda activate test_pymol